Nov

 Baseball has rules in place to prevent teams from stockpiling talented players in the minor leagues.
 They either need to play at the top level or eventually be made available to other teams.
 The catch accompanying this ability to nab prospective players is that the acquiring team must keep the player in question on its active roster for the entire season.
 The Chicago White Sox grabbed Bonilla and promptly put him into 75 games.

 Pittsburgh had since replaced its general manager with the scout that had discovered Bonilla.
-He promptly engineered a trade to reacquire Bonilla who played in 63 games for the Bucs over the remainder of the season.
-The next year he was slotted into the lineup behind a young Barry Bonds and the pair promptly became an offensive force, eventually finishing 1/2 in 1990 MVP voting.
+He promptly engineered a trade and slotted him into 63 games for the Bucs over the remainder of the season.
+The next year he was penciled into the lineup behind a young Barry Bonds and the pair promptly became an offensive force, eventually finishing 1/2 in 1990 MVP voting.

 This is a great card because it captures Bonilla at a point where he could finally prove himself against a backdrop of zero expectations.
 He grew up in a gritty area, was completely ignored by the draft, was left to languish in the most obscure minor league rosters, and then showed he had the ability to play with the best of the game in his first opportunity.
 There’s not many other cards that embody the “just give me a chance” ethos than this one.